Cruise the beautiful Yonne river through Burgundy to its confluence with the Seine.

 Includes one dinner aboard, dining at delightful restaurants ashore is additional to cost.
 Offers true flexibility, dine Michelin style or cosy Bistro, as you like, and experience the delight of French restaurant dining at your own pace.

-At 2pm the captain greets you at your agreed Paris meeting point, hotel, station or airport arrivals lounge for a private transfer to the Randle waiting in the historic Burgundy town of Auxerre.
+At 2pm we rendezvous you at your preferred Paris meeting point, hotel, station or airport arrivals lounge for a private transfer to the Randle waiting in the historic Burgundy town of Auxerre.
 Enjoy a Champagne welcome aboard, meet the crew and settle in.

 A small charming restaurant where Jérôme and Sylvie Carpentier focus on traditional Burgundy cuisine.